albertvisser/scripts/readme.rst

     start a-propos using a file in /tmp (which is not saved over Linux sessions)

+**search-all-projects**

+    starts up *afrift* to search in all my Python software projects for this it calls it in 'multi' mode using a list file that lives in this directory and contains all the paths to be searched. can be called up with a search argument or without with an option to recreate the list of files/directories to search by calling determine_all_project_dirs.py which also lives in this directory

 **treedocs**

     symlink to the doctree application.
 Used by the doctree script (among others)